YoussefSalem582/flutter_architecture_patterns/tech_readme_files/DOCUMENTATION_SUMMARY.md

 ### For Developers:
 ✅ Clear understanding of trade-offs
 ✅ Data-driven decision making
-✅ Code examples for both approaches
+✅ Code examples for all approaches
 ✅ Migration paths between solutions
 ✅ Performance metrics for planning